 The project is designed to bring together new and existing tourism products and market them under three distinct campaign strands of Active Pursuits, Food and Drink, and Winter Escapes with the aim of tapping into new markets or expanding on existing consumer bases.

-A free series of tourism training events are set to take begin on Tuesday 26 April to introduce businesses to experiential tourism and explore the essential ingredients needed to develop bookable visitor experiences.
+A free series of business training events are set to take begin on Tuesday 26 April to introduce businesses to experiential tourism and explore the essential ingredients needed to develop bookable visitor experiences.

 The sessions, led by Experiential Tourism Advisor Chris Brant from Unmissable England, will provide expert practical advice and guidance to create experiences that tell the story of the people and place, giving visitors memorable travel adventures that are personal, engage the senses and make connections on an emotional level.